Houttuin

-Houttuin is a resort in Suriname, located in the Wanica District.
+Houttuin (lit. 'wood garden') is a resort in Suriname, located in the Wanica District.
 Its population at the 2012 census was 15,656.
 The largest ethnic group are the Indo-Surinamese.
-The resort is named after the sugar plantation Houttuyn which was founded in 1737.
+The resort is named after the sugar plantation Houttuyn, which was founded in 1737.
 The resort was mainly agricultural, and is planned to remain an agricultural centre.
-In the early 21st century, it has seen a steady population growth, and is becoming suburban with housing projects like Tout Lui Faut.
+In the early 21st century, it has seen a steady population growth, and has become more suburban with housing projects like Tout Lui Faut.

 Staatsolie is operating an oil refinery, and a thermal power plant in Houttuin.